Carrboro Music Festival - logo by Sallie Scharding

 Summer Woes

 There were a lot of difficulties with planning an event of this magnitude on the summer solstice.
 Many folks were vacationing, so the volunteer pool was small.
 The day of the event was usually hot, making it uncomfortable, and at times unbearable, in a town that can be sweltering come mid-June.
 Add to that Carrboro Day, which falls in May, and the Carrboro Family Fourth of July Celebration, and planning such a huge event started to get sticky.
-Unlike other town sponsored events, until 2004 the Carrboro Music Festival was planned entirely by volunteers.
-Some of these volunteers were also involved in planning the other events.
-Event planning burnout was on the rise.
 Fête de la Musique, wedged between the other events, was always the biggest draw, bringing in thousands of folks to our little town on a day divine with music.
 It needed to happen later in the year.

 A Better Date

-The new fall date, the last Sunday in September, brought cooler temperatures and more volunteers.
+The new fall date, the last Sunday in September or the first Sunday in October, brings cooler temperatures and more volunteers.
 With local high schools and the colleges all in session at this later date, volunteer numbers have grown as word spreads about our festival.
 After moving the date of the festival to September in 2002, Committee members agreed the right decision had been made.
-This year the date is September 30th, and we have over 160 performances on 22 stages all over Carrboro, as we celebrate our tenth year anniversary.

 The Beat Goes On

-Written by Jackie Helvey - a founder and current member of the Carrboro Music and Film Festivals, the Carrboro Art Committee and owner of carrboro.com.
+Written by Jackie Helvey, a founder and a current member of the Carrboro Music Festival Committee.